9 minsPublished on 3/23/2023

 Non-custodial wallets

 A non-custodial wallet is a wallet in which you are responsible for storing and managing your private keys.
-Instead of third parties like crypto exchanges having custodial access, you have full control over your digital assets.
+Instead of third parties having custodial access to your private keys, you have full control over your digital assets.

-Non-custodial wallets exist in many forms, such as browser-based wallets like MetaMask, mobile applications like Argent, and hardware wallets like Ledger Nano.
+Non-custodial wallets exist in many forms, such as browser-based wallets like Brave, mobile applications like Argent, and hardware wallets like Ledger.
 You can use these wallets to log in to DeFi protocols and decentralized applications.

 Custodial vs. non-custodial wallets: which is better?

 Custodial and non-custodial wallets each have their own uses.
-How one weighs their advantages and disadvantages depends on what they want to get from a wallet.
+How one weighs their advantages and disadvantages depends on what they want from a wallet.

-A chart showing the traits of custodial and non-custodial wallets
+A table showing the differences between custodial and non-custodial wallets

 Read our article Custodial vs. non-custodial wallets to learn more about how these wallet types differ.